Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Shopping in Akihabara

-How to Use Tax-Free Shopping
+How to Take Advantage of Tax-Free Shopping

-Don QuijoteGeneral goods, anime merchandise24 hours
+Don QuijoteGeneral merchandise, anime goodsOpen 24 hours

 Animate Akihabara